Guhuza

 1. Ensure the entire process remains virtual.

 To provide consistency, keep the entire hiring process from start to finish virtual.
-This means conducting virtual interviews through platforms like ZOOM, follow up through phone calls, signing offers electronically, etc. Don’t just keep the onboarding part virtual.
+This means conducting virtual interviews through platforms such as Zoom, following up through phone calls, signing offers electronically, and so on.
+Don't keep just the onboarding portion virtual — maintain a fully virtual experience throughout.

 2. Keep organized.

-• As you’re helping the new hire get up to speed, use programs like Google Sheets or Docs to share files and information.
-You can easily share and make edits to documents where both of you can see the comments/changes.
+• As you're helping the new hire get up to speed, use programs such as Google Sheets or Google Docs to share files and information.
+You can easily share documents and make edits where both of you can see the comments and changes.

-• Have training videos or links handy for them to reference back to.
+• Have training videos or links readily available for them to reference.

-• Get their email set-up and provide an alternate mean of communication like your phone number to ensure their able to easily connect with you.
+• Set up their email and provide an alternative means of communication, such as your phone number, to ensure they are able to easily connect with you.

-• Use programs like ZOOM and have them share their screen with you, so you can check whether they’re understanding certain procedures and processes properly.
+• Use programs like Zoom and have them share their screen with you so you can check whether they are understanding certain procedures and processes correctly.

 3. Be flexible.

-Every employee is different, so you need to ensure that you ask them for feedback on the process.
+• Every employee is different, so ensure that you ask for feedback on the process.

 • Do they need you to go over something again?

-• Do they need an extra couple of days to go over some training materials?
+• Do they need a few extra days to review some training materials?

-• How are the managing technology in this new virtual working world?
+• How are they managing technology in this new virtual working environment?

-• How are they adjusting with working from home?
+• How are they adjusting to working from home?

 • Do they want more projects to work on?